withastro/docs/src/pages/en/guides/integrations-guide/image.md

 npm install sharp
 ```

-Then, update the integration in you `astro.config.*` file to use the built-in `sharp` image transformer.
+Then, update the integration in your `astro.config.*` file to use the built-in `sharp` image transformer.

 ```astro title="astro.config.mjs"
 ---